 - The student’s written treatment plan.

-- The parent or guardian’s written request that the student self-medicate; and
+- The parent/guardian’s written request that the student self-medicate; and

-- The parent or guardian’s signed release of liability form.
+- The parent/guardian’s signed release of liability form.

-C. Back up medication, if provided by the parent or guardian, will be kept at a location in the school to which the student has immediate access in the event of an asthma or anaphylaxis emergency.
+C. Back up medication, if provided by the parent/guardian, will be kept at a location in the school to which the student has immediate access in the event of an asthma or anaphylaxis emergency.

-D. A student’s authorization to possess and self-administer medication for asthma or anaphylaxis may be limited or revoked by the building principal after consultation with the school’s professional registered nurse and the student’s parents or guardian if the student demonstrates an inability to responsibly possess and self-administer such medication.
+D. A student’s authorization to possess and self-administer medication for asthma or anaphylaxis may be limited or revoked by the building principal after consultation with the school’s professional registered nurse and the student’s parents/guardian if the student demonstrates an inability to responsibly possess and self-administer such medication.

 Asthma or Anaphylaxis Rescue Procedures

-In the event of an asthma or anaphylactic episode, the building’s first responders and the school nurse will be immediately contacted and the student’s treatment plan followed.
+In the event of an asthma or anaphylactic episode, the staff members trained in first aid respond and the school nurse will be immediately contacted, and the student’s treatment plan followed.

 For asthma, the district will follow the procedures outlined in the most recent edition of the AMES: Asthma Management in Educational Settings including:

 - Providing care as designated in the student’s emergency care plan;